realm/realm-dotnet/internals/RealmDotnetDevTips.md

 Use `make all` to build all the wrappers.
 If you just want to update a Debug build, use `make iosdbg`.

-The `RealmNet.XamarinIOS.csproj` includes Release or Debug libraries depending on configuration.
+The `Realm.XamarinIOS.csproj` includes Release or Debug libraries depending on configuration.